barbados-clemens/personal-site/blog/use-mapbox-deckgl-angular-together-with-realtime-data.md

 Back to our `app.component.ts`.
 Add the following code in `AppComponent` and add any missing imports

-> Hint Map and Navigation Control are from 'mapbox-gl' node module
+> Hint: Map and Navigation Control are from 'mapbox-gl' node module

 ```ts
 @ViewChild('mapEl', {static: true})